Skip to content

 What makes Skopx different from Tableau?

 Tableau is a dashboard-building tool that requires training, SQL knowledge, and visual design skills.
 Skopx is a conversational AI platform: you ask questions in plain English and get instant answers with visualizations.
 Skopx also generates documents and reports, runs AI agents, and provides automated insights.
-It costs 77% less than Tableau at $16/seat/month vs $70/user/month.
+It costs 79% less than Tableau's Creator license at $16/seat/month vs $75/user/month (per vendor pricing page, June 2026).